ldeso/hugo-flex/README.md

 ## Features

-- Flexbox-based responsive layout with no hardcoded screen sizes
+- Flexbox-based responsive layout
-- 100% speed score on PageSpeed Insight
-- 100% native code, no framework used
 - Full posts in RSS feed
+- No framework
 - No javascript
+- 100% speed score on PageSpeed Insight

 Optional features: